 Interreligious Research Stream Leader: A/Prof Salih Yucel (email@example.com)

-Dr Miller is currently researching child sexual abuse in the Catholic Church and the related topic of designing an integrity system for the Church.
-On the subject of child sexual abuse Virginia has an audience in the general public and academia.
+Dr Miller has just completed research into child sexual abuse in the Catholic Church.
+Her book is called Child Sexual Abuse Inquiries and the Catholic Church: Reassessing the Evidence.
+You can download a PDF copy of her book here.
 Her article Child Sexual Abuse and the Roman Catholic Church in Australia Today was published in by three different media outlets including the Australian National Broadcaster, and the Italian press.
-It was also published on Abundant Life.
+It was also published in Abundant Life.

-Virginia has published an academic version of this work in the recent edition of St Mark’s Review.
-She has been invited to make the following contribution, “Toward an Integrity System for the Anglican Church” for the Journal of Anglican Studies (Cambridge University Press).
-She was recently a keynote speaker at the National Theological Educators Conference in Australia, speaking on child sexual abuse inquiries and integrity systems.
+An academic version of the article was published in St Mark’s Review.
+Her article, “Child Sexual Abuse, Integrity Systems and the Anglican Church: Truth, Justice and Love,” co-authored with Prof. Seumas Miller, is forthcoming in the Journal of Anglican Studies (Cambridge University Press).
+She was a keynote speaker at the National Theological Educators Conference in Australia, speaking on child sexual abuse inquiries and integrity systems.

 PaCT Fellow Dr Jonathan Cole is currently writing a book with the working title “Orthodox and Evangelical Political Theology in Conversation: A Comparative Analysis of the Political Ontologies of Christos Yannaras and Oliver O’Donovan."